ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-lattice.rst

   ====== =======

   Description
-    The filepath to the state lattice minimum control set graph, this will default to a 16 bin, 0.4m turning radius control set located in ``test/`` for basic testing and evaluation.
+    The filepath to the state lattice minimum control set graph, this will default to a 16 bin, 0.5m turning radius control set located in ``test/`` for basic testing and evaluation (opposed to Hybrid-A*'s default of 0.5m).

 :``<name>``.lookup_table_size: